unswexplains/unswexplains.github.io/d635df96a630/content.md

  73 Dayna PIDHORESKY      183.17
 ```

-How are their times spread?
+How are their times distributed?
+Are the evenly distributed from first to last?
+Do they cluster in the middle?
+Do they cluster towards one of the ends?
+Are there two or more clusters?

 # Their five number summary

-One way to see is to calculate their so-called "five number summary".
+One way to gauge the distribution of the times is to calculate their so-called "five number summary".
 This is a commonly used statistical description of a set of values.
 It includes:

 - The minimum value.
 This is the smallest (fastest) time, which is 147.33 minutes.